 When I asked people what their biggest struggles related to typography were, one of the answers I often heard of was pairing typefaces.
 We want to use more than one typefaces to make our design more lively and interesting, but for a lot of us, we are not sure which ones go together.
 When it comes to matching typefaces, there is actually a secret.
-If you know this secret, you will be able to create nice typeface combinations.
+With this secret, you will be able to create nice typeface combinations.

 We are used to working with small font sizes.
 Body text of most documents falls somewhere between 9pt to 14pt.
 Small font sizes have also dominated the web for a long time.
 Not until recent years did web designers try to use more and more bigger and bolder texts (36px+).
 Large font sizes are intended to stand out and draw attention, and working with them is slightly different from working with small body text.
 There are adjustments to be made in order for the big text to make our design bold and attractive.
 Today I’d like to talk about 3 things that you will need to do if you are using a large font size.